-The family or employee will be provided the Medical Conditions Risk Minimisation and Communication Plan and they are required to take it to the medical practitioner to have them complete the first section (PART A: Medical Details) which contains specific medical information.
+The Family or employee will be provided the Medical Conditions Risk Minimisation and Communication Plan and they are required to take it to the medical practitioner to have them complete the first section Medical Details (PART A) which contains specific medical information.

-In cases where an ASCIA Action Plan has been provided by the medical practitioner, all parts of the Busy Bees Medical Conditions Risk Minimisation and Communication Plan must still be completed.
+In cases where an ASCIA Action Plan has been provided by the medical practitioner, only Parts B and C of the Busy Bees Medical Conditions Risk Minimisation and Communication Plan must be completed.
+The ASCIA Management Plan and Busy Bees document must always remain together.